Nicholaswogan/ImpactAtmosphere/README.md

 The code was originally developed by Kevin Zahnle and was described in [Zahnle et al. (2020)](https://iopscience.iop.org/article/10.3847/PSJ/ab7e2c).
 This repository is an updated version of the code.

 # Installation and Use
-The code is written in Fortran, but this repository also contains a Python wrapper to the Fortran code.
-Following are instructions for using the Fortran or Python versions.

-## Python
+The code was originally written in fortran.
+This version of the code is in Python.
+It is slower but easier to work with.

-To install python version, download this repository and navigate a terminal to the directory `EvolveAtm`, then install the python package with pip:
+To install this python version download this repository and navigate a terminal to the directory `EvolveAtm`, then install the python package with pip:
 ```bash
 pip install .
 ```

-To check that your installation worked propoerly, run the example in `EvolveAtm/Example`.
+To check if your installation works, run the example in the Examples folder

-## Fortran
-The file `photochem_implicit_nickv2.2.f`, is the main fortran program.
-Using this program all by itself requires generating some input files (see the fortran code for details).

-The fortran code can also be run using the bash script `impact_atm_photochem.sh`.
-This script first runs the program `IW.f`.
-This program models the cooling of a steamy atmosphere after an impact (See section 3 in [Zahnle et al. (2020)](https://iopscience.iop.org/article/10.3847/PSJ/ab7e2c) for model details).
-The script then uses output from `IW.f` as input for `photochem_implicit_nickv2.2.f`.
-Many outputfiles are made.
+# Updates
+The code is not exactly the same as what was used for [Zahnle et al. (2020)](https://iopscience.iop.org/article/10.3847/PSJ/ab7e2c).
+There are a few differences:
+- This code has a different hydrogen escape parameterization.
+- This code integrates the ODEs using either the LSODA or CVODE integration methods (high order/accurate).
+The version published by [Zahnle et al. (2020)](https://iopscience.iop.org/article/10.3847/PSJ/ab7e2c) used backward Euler (low order method/less accurate).
+- This code self-consistently solves for the UV optical depth at each timestep.
+The old version of the code used the UV optical depth from the pervious timestep, which sometimes caused the integration to break.